Updated

 - California DUI,

-- driving on a suspended license (Vehicle Code 14601 VC), and
+- driving on a suspended or revoked license (Vehicle Code 14601 VC), and

 - misdemeanor hit-and-run (Vehicle Code 20002 VC).

 Example: In 2020, Carol causes one accident.
 She also gets cited for two traffic violations.
 One for speeding and one for running a red light.
-Carol has a total of three points on her DMV record.
+Carol has a point count of three on her DMV record.

 If Carol is convicted of DUI later in the year, she would have a total of five points on her record.